ibm-cloud-docs/pattern-db2-sap-vpc/deploy.md

 The {{site.data.keyword.IBM_notm}} Db2 Pacemaker configuration requires two steps:

-1. Setting up a Virtual IP address with an Application Load Balancer
+1. Setting up a Virtual IP address with an Application Load Balancer.
-1. Configuring Db2 HADR Pacemaker cluster fencing or Qdevice on {{site.data.keyword.cloud_notm}}
+1. Configuring Db2 HADR Pacemaker cluster fencing or Qdevice on {{site.data.keyword.cloud_notm}}.

-### Virtual IP address setup
+### Setting up a Virtual IP address setup
 {: #deploy-db2-vip}

-A Virtual IP address (VIP) is used for communication between the Db2 database and the application.
-This is routed by the {{site.data.keyword.cloud_notm}} Application Load Balancer (ALB).
-The Application Load Balancer service with failover support routes the client traffic to a given database in a Db2 HADR cluster.
+A Virtual IP address (VIP) is used for communication between the Db2 database and the application and is routed by the {{site.data.keyword.cloud_notm}} application load balancer (ALB).
+The application load balancer service with failover support routes the client traffic to a given database in a Db2 HADR cluster.

-{{site.data.keyword.cloud_notm}} Application Load Balancers use front end listeners, security groups, backend pools, and health checks to route the traffic.
+{{site.data.keyword.cloud_notm}} application load balancers use front end listeners, security groups, backend pools, and health checks to route the traffic.
 For more information, see [About application load balancers](/docs/vpc?topic=vpc-load-balancers-about).

-For more information on the steps to configure this Virtual IP address, see [Setting up Virtual IP address for two-node Db2 HADR Pacemaker cluster with Application Load Balancer on {{site.data.keyword.cloud_notm}}](https://www.ibm.com/support/pages/node/7184308){:external}.
+For more information on the steps to configure this Virtual IP address, see [Setting up Virtual IP address for two-node Db2 HADR Pacemaker cluster with application load balancer on {{site.data.keyword.cloud_notm}}](https://www.ibm.com/support/pages/node/7184308){:external}.

 ### Pacemaker fencing agent setup
 {: #deploy-db2-fence}

 Pacemaker provides different mechanisms to handle node failures and in particular the 'split brain' scenario in a two-node cluster.
 One mechanism is to use a third **quorum node** within the Pacemaker cluster to arbitrate when one of the HADR cluster nodes fails.

 On {{site.data.keyword.cloud_notm}}, while you can configure a quorum device on a third host, there is an alternative that uses a **fencing agent**.
-The fencing agent interacts with the {{site.data.keyword.cloud_notm}} infrastructure to start, stop, monitor and/or reboot the virtual machines.
+The fencing agent interacts with the {{site.data.keyword.cloud_notm}} infrastructure to start, stop, monitor and/or restart the virtual machines.
 The advantage of configuring a two-node HADR Pacemaker cluster with fencing is that it removes the requirement of a third host for the quorum device, thus reducing ongoing cost.

 For more information on configuring Pacemaker with the *fence_ibm_vpc* fencing agent, see [Setting up two-node Db2 HADR Pacemaker cluster with fencing on {{site.data.keyword.cloud_notm}}](https://www.ibm.com/support/pages/node/7228864){: external}

 ## Deploy SAP
 {: #deploy-sap}

 {{site.data.keyword.IBM_notm}} provides several templates with scripts to deploy different SAP NetWeaver and IBM Db2 architectures.
-These use Terraform or Terraform and Ansible to deploy SAP.
+Both use Terraform or Terraform and Ansible to deploy SAP.
 For more information, see [SAP Terraform deployment templates](/docs/sap?topic=sap-terraform-templates).

-## Testing
+## Testing the environment
 {: #deploy-testing}

-The final step is to test the environment to ensure that failures are handled as expected by the Pacemaker cluster.
+The final step is to test the environment to help ensure that failures are handled as expected by the Pacemaker cluster.
 The tests depend on the configuration that has been implemented and might include:

 1. Manually moving the SAP ABAP Central Services (ASCS) instance
 1. Manually moving the SAP ERS instance
 1. Testing failure of the SAP ASCS instance
 1. Testing failure of the SAP ERS instance
-1. Manually moving the Db2 Primary database instance
+1. Manually moving the Db2 primary database instance
-1. Manually moving the Db2 Secondary database instance
+1. Manually moving the Db2 secondary database instance
 1. Testing failure of the Db2 primary database instance
-1. Testing failure of the Db2 Secondary database instance
+1. Testing failure of the Db2 secondary database instance
 1. Failure of SAP ASCS instance due to node crash
 1. Failure of SAP ERS instance due to node crash
 1. Failure of Db2 primary database instance due to node crash
-1. Failure of Db2 Secondary database instance due to node crash
+1. Failure of Db2 secondary database instance due to node crash